The B Movie Monsters Coloring Activity Book!

 Invaders From Mars was a comic book adventure in full color (most movies were still shot black and white at this time), tame enough for kids in theory, but with a directorial style sure to give anyone the heebie-geebies!

 Aside from the color film stock, the film was shot cheaply and quickly, the quintessential B-movie.
-But Invaders From Mars delivered the goods, as its nightmarish atmosphere overshadowed its shortcomings.
+But Invaders From Mars delivered the goods with a nightmarish atmosphere that overshadowed its shortcomings and left audiences wanting to see more outlandish spectacles on their local big screens.

 The B Movie Monsters kept coming - this time "Coming Right At You!"